FIXTradingCommunity/fix-orchestra/README.md

 This utility has been moved to repository [FIXTradingCommunity/fix-sbe-utilities](https://github.com/FIXTradingCommunity/fix-sbe-utilities).
 It creates a [Simple Binary Encoding](https://github.com/FIXTradingCommunity/fix-simple-binary-encoding) message schema from an Orchestra file.

+#### fix-orchestra-protobuf
+See repository [FIXTradingCommunity/fix-orchestra-protobuf](https://github.com/FIXTradingCommunity/fix-orchestra-protobuf) for utilities to generate
+Google Protocol Buffers schemas from an Orchestra file.

 ### FIX Engine Provisioning

 #### repository-quickfix

 This module generates a QuickFIX data dictionary from a FIX Repository 2016 or Orchestra file.
 The format can be consumed by the C++, Java and .NET versions.
 Additionally, the module generates message classes for QuickFIX/J directly from an Orchestra file.
 Although the QuickFIX data dictionary format is not as richly featured as Orchestra, it is hoped that this utility will help with Orchestra adoption.
 In future, message validation will be able to take advantage of conditional expressions in Orchestra.

+#### message-model
+Generic interfaces for message validators and populators not specific to a FIX engine implementation.

 #### model-quickfix
 This module generates code that is conformant to the QuickFIX/J API for validating and populating messages.
 It is dependent on `repository-quickfix`.